GitWorktree.org logoGitWorktree.org

 Stash before merging

-cd ../project
+cd ../acme

 git stash # Save uncommitted work

-git merge feature/auth
+git merge hotfix/checkout-crash

 git stash pop # Restore your work